How High Do Planes Fly?

 • Air traffic control restrictions

-Light private aircraft can be restricted to flying at lower altitudes by airspace regulations and also by the competence/licensing of the pilot.
-Many private pilots (such as myself) are not trained to fly on instruments alone so need to fly within good view of the ground (under VFR – Visual Flight Rules).
+Airspace regulations and pilot competence/licensing can restrict light private aircraft to flying at lower altitudes.
+Many private pilots (such as myself) are not trained to fly on instruments alone, so they need to fly within good view of the ground (under VFR—Visual Flight Rules).

 How do pilots decide what height to fly at?